 - A wall installation pet door must always include a tunnel through the wall.
 The primary purpose of this tunnel is to ensure that water cannot penetrate to the interior of the wall--a leak into a wall if not quickly caught and repaired would have very serious and expensive consequences.
 As a secondary issue, the tunnel provides the pet with stable footing.

 - There are two ways to accomplish this tunnel.
 The first and easiest is to purchase a "self-framing" wall mount pet door.
 This type of pet door will be provided with its own tunnel which is typically adjusted by cutting to fit the depth of the wall.

 - The second way is to frame the wall yourself (or have your contractor do it) typically using lumber to build a wood tunnel through the wall.
 In either case the tunnel is carefully caulked to ensure water-tightness and any wood used is sealed.
-Here's an example of a "framed out" wall done with wood framing.

 - While framing yourself is probably going to involve more work and expense, it does have the advantage of allowing you to use virtually any pet door for your wall installation.
 That advantage is largely offset by the fact that there is a very good selection of "self-framing" wall through pet doors to choose from.